A Proven, Hands-On Approach

 How to Get off Probation Early in Texas

 Judges will generally consider several factors when choosing to end a defendant’s probationary period, including the seriousness of their alleged crime, the defendant’s criminal history, the opinion of probation officers, the advice of the prosecutor, and the extent of which the probation has interfered with the defendant’s employment or living situation.

 - Complete at least one-third of their probation or two years

 - Pay any required restitution, fines, fees, or court costs

 - Fulfill the conditions of their probation

 - Not have been convicted of a disqualifying crime

-Crimes listed in the Texas Code of Criminal Procedure, Sections 49.04 through 49.08 are not eligible for early termination, including all sex offenses, DWI, and certain serious violent crimes.
+Crimes listed in the Texas Code of Criminal Procedure, Sections 49.04 through 49.08 are not eligible for early termination.
 Depending on the circumstances, if you are granted a discharge of your probation, you may then be eligible to have your criminal record sealed through expunction or judicial clemency.
 Our firm’s skilled advocates can review your situation and help you understand your legal options.

 When it comes to legal matters, there is no sense in taking longer than necessary to satisfy your requirements.
 Since a criminal record can potentially follow you around for the rest of their life, it is important to minimize your record as much as possible to reduce all seen and unseen consequences.